DominiqueMakowski/CV/PROFILE.md

 ### Conference Organization

+- Chair, "The Value of Reality in the Post-Truth Era" Symposium, AISC 2024, Rome, Italy (2024).
+"The Value of Reality in the Post-Truth Era: Consequences of AI-Authorship on Cognitive and Affective Phenomenology", chaired with Dr Marco Sperduti (Universita di Roma Tor Vergata) and Dr Marco Viola (Universita Roma Tre) for the meeting of the Italian Association for Cognitive Sciences (AISC).
 - Co-organizer, "Artificial Emotion" Symposium, ESCAN 2026, Sapienza University, Rome, Italy (2026).
 "Artificial Emotion: Affective Responses and Interaction with Artificial Intelligence", a four-talk symposium on affective, physiological and neural responses to artificial intelligence, co-organised with Dr Marco Sperduti (Universita di Roma Tor Vergata) for the meeting of the European Society for Cognitive and Affective Neuroscience (ESCAN).

 ### Earlier Service